fu4303/react-routing-diy/README.md

 You may have noticed the back/forward buttons still don't work.
 Although we're pushing new entries into the browser history when links are clicked, we aren't updating our page state when the history changes.
 This is why the app doesn't re-render when you click the back button.

 Luckily there's a browser event for this: `popstate`.
-This event fires on the window whenever the history changes, You can then update your page state to whatever the new URL is, which will re-render the app with the right UI.
+This event fires on the window whenever the history changes.
+You can then update your page state to whatever the URL is, which will cause your app to re-render with the right UI.

 #### Challenge 3

 1. Use `React.useEffect` to add a `popstate` event listener to the `window`
-1. Inside the listener callback update the page state to the new URL pathname
+1. Inside the listener callback update the page state to the current URL pathname
 1. Make sure to clean up the effect by removing the event listener

 <details>